vibansal/HapCUT2/utilities/README.md

 ## calculate_haplotype_statistics.py:

 This file is a self-contained script to compute a number of useful statistics on haplotypes assembled using HapCUT2 or similar tools.
 It is written in Python 3.
-To run and see options:
+To see options run with no arguments:
 ```
 usage: calculate_haplotype_statistics.py [-h]
                                          [-h1 HAPLOTYPE_BLOCKS [HAPLOTYPE_BLOCKS ...]]